 Total CES-D score was summarised at each timepoint using its median and interquartile range to examine changes over time.
 The number and proportion of participants reporting clinically significant levels of depression (CES-D≥20) were also assessed over time.

-Two multivariable logistic regression models were fitted to predict clinically significant levels of depression up to 5 years after surgery (Appendix 2): Model 1 included depression together with other covariates collected pre-surgery (baseline); Model 2 included depression together with other covariates collected at 2 years post-surgery.Missing data were imputed according to published guidelines for the measures selected.
+Two multivariable logistic regression models were fitted to predict clinically significant levels of depression up to 5 years after surgery (Appendix 2): Model 1 included depression together with other covariates collected pre-surgery (baseline); Model 2 included depression together with other covariates collected at 2 years post-surgery.
+Multicollinearity was assessed in each model using the Variance inflation factor (VIF).
+The VIF ranged from 1.05 to 2.18 for Model 1 and from 1.08 to 2.51 for Model 2.
+VIF below 10.00 indicates that there was no multicollinearity in our models.

+Missing data were imputed according to published guidelines for the measures selected.
 If unavailable, these were omitted from the final model.
 Number of comorbidities were first assessed at 3 months but were included in Model 1 due to its stability over time(40).

 A population-average approach was applied to account for the time-varying nature of the binary outcome, where each model was adjusted for the clustering of observations within the participants(41).
 Regression analyses were based on a backwards elimination of statistically non-significant predictors.
 Significance level was fixed at 5% and all analyses were completed in Stata 14.